 And liberals are certainly not terrorists nor despots.

 People are afraid of losing what they have, or even losing what they never really had.
 Hermann Göring said it well “The people can always be brought to the bidding of the leaders.
 This is easy.
 All you have to do is tell them they are being attacked.
-It works the same in every country.”3)“The people don’t want war, but they can always be brought to the bidding of the leaders.
+It works the same in every country.”“The people don’t want war, but they can always be brought to the bidding of the leaders.
 This is easy.
-All you have to do is tell them they are being attacked, and denounce the pacifists for lack of patriotism and for exposing the country to danger.
-It works the same in every country.”
+All you have to do is tell them they are being attacked, and denounce the pacifists … Continue reading

 It is easy to whip people into action, push buttons, tell them there’s a simple solution, and get them to follow you.
 It is easy to scare people.
 It is easy to divide them and reap great profit.
 We must ask ourselves, How can we stop them?
 How might we put aside our differences, and face the real threats to who we are, and what we stand for?